SparkJiao/KK-s-Paperlist/README.md

 [How Time Matters: Learning Time-Decay Attention for Contextual Spoken Language Understanding in Dialogues](https://www.csie.ntu.edu.tw/~yvchen/doc/NAACL18_TimeDecay.pdf)

 [Context-Aware Self-Attention Networks](https://arxiv.org/pdf/1902.05766.pdf)
+- Use summarized vectors of context or hidden states of context to add extra contextual information into the process of calculating the similarity of between each word in KEY and VALUE.

 ## Machine Translation
 [DTMT: A Novel Deep Transition Architecture for Neural Machine Translation](https://arxiv.org/pdf/1812.07807.pdf)